Ad1020/working_capital_dividends/README.md

    datasets stored locally in the `output/` directory.
 4. All tables and figures are automatically exported to the `figures/` folders.

+## Reproducibility

+Random seeds (`random_state = 42`) are fixed in all machine learning models to ensure that results are fully reproducible across executions.

 ## Environment